wp-plugins/embed-bible-passages/readme.txt

 == Screenshots ==

-1. Sample Book of Common Prayer Daily Office Lectionary result.
+1. Sample input for page of Book of Common Prayer Daily Office Lectionary.

+2. Sample result for page of Book of Common Prayer Daily Office Lectionary.

-2. Settings page.
+3. Settings page.

 == Upgrade Notice ==